Reasons that you will succeed if your market segment matches your passion

 Did you notice the fine line between passion and addiction?
 What separates them is our perspective, really.
 How we look at it and what we admit seeing makes all the difference.

-When I launched my translation company, for instance, not many people in their right mind thought I can ever successfully compete with a well-established translation company with a long track record and a huge crowd of semi-professional and professional translators and interpreters working for them full time.
+When I launched my translation company not many people thought I can ever successfully compete with a well-established translation company with a long track record and a huge crowd of semi-professional and professional translators and interpreters working for them full time.
 Yet I did not have the smallest doubt that in the long run I would win.
-My friends and classmates and buddies and acquaintances with their outstanding language skills and eagerness to work together and their superb flexibility gave me a solid basis to assume that our team can outperform the gigantic competitor.
-For instance, take deadlines – a crucial aspect of any translation assignment.
-That was something where we could beat them.
+My friends, classmates, buddies, and acquaintances had outstanding language skills and an eagerness to work together.
+Their superb flexibility gave me a solid basis to believe that our team would outperform the gigantic competitor.
+Take deadlines – a crucial aspect of any translation assignment.
+That was where we would beat them.

 And we did!

-The firm belief that we would win and at some time in the future take over leadership in the market was based on my passion and… playing style.
+The firm belief that we would win and at some time take over leadership in the market was based on my passion and… playing style.
 (By the way, today the company is the market leader in the country).
 So, now is the time to make a confession: I am an avid Scrabble player.
-Some call me passionate, others addicted, but the matter of fact is, I find immense pleasure in this crossword game and spend a lot of time playing it.
-I enjoy many things in it, and I find it difficult to refrain from telling you about Scrabble for hours… But I realize you may not be interested.
+Some call me passionate, others addicted, but the matter of fact is I find immense pleasure in this crossword game and spend a lot of time playing it.
+I enjoy many things in it, and I find it difficult to refrain from telling you about Scrabble for hours.
+(I realize you may not be interested.)

-Even if you are lucky and got tiles with high scores; even if during the game you place your tiles strategically, in a smart way; even if you have a great vocabulary AND you understand how to double or triple your letter score or word score; even if you get 50 bonus points by using all of your seven tiles in one go – at the end of the day, you may be the one who loses.
+Even if you are lucky and have tiles with high scores; even if during the game you place your tiles strategically even if you have a great vocabulary AND you understand how to double or triple your letter score or word score; even if you get 50 bonus points by using all of your seven tiles in one go – at the end of the day, you may be the one who loses.

 Fortunately, when it comes to business planning and business management, I have the same perseverance and stubbornness.
 The same passion.
 I would never give up.
 I would stretch it to the maximum, and even beyond because losing to competitors is not an option.
 Not for me.